 The nuts were dried from 3-6 weeks then the hard shells removed in revolving drums.
 They were then cut into slabs, soaked to prevent cracking, then turned on lathes into button blanks.
 They were drilled, shaped and polished.
 Although the whiteness of the nut yellows in air, it may be dyed and polished.
 For example, sulphuric acid turns the nut to magenta.
 Other chemicals, such as potassium iodate and mercury chloride could be used.

-The buttons continued to be favoured for suits and coats until World War 2, when they became unavailable, and plastic started to take over.
-It remains in use, but only in small quantities, which is a shame, as it is a sustainable option.
+The buttons continued to be favoured for suits and coats until World War 2, when they became unavailable then plastic started to take over.
+It remains in use, but only in small quantities, which is a shame as it is a sustainable option.

-Leather is a flexible and durable product made by tanning animal skin.hide, usually cattle but also other ( and unexspected) animals.
+Leather is a flexible and durable product made by tanning animal skin/hide, usually cattle but also other (and unexpected) animals.
 The making of leather buttons started early on in Australia’s history.
 An article boasted of various new products being made in the colony of South Australia including …

 Plaited Leather Buttons